MCMi460/Ongaku/README.md

 A port of Spotlight's **[Ongaku](https://github.com/spotlightishere/Ongaku)** to Python.

-Ongaku is a simple application that provides a Discord status of your currently playing song from the iTunes (or Music) app via [PyPresence](https://github.com/qwertyquerty/pypresence).
+Ongaku is a simple application that provides a Discord status of your currently playing song from the iTunes (or Music) app.

 ![Example Image](/images/screenshot3.png?raw=true)